-Continue expanding dual enrollment in a strategic way that supports pathways that meet the needs of our students, focusing on our historically underserved and first-generation students.
+Continue expanding dual enrollment strategically that supports pathways that meet the needs of our students, focusing on our historically underserved and first-generation students.
 One priority is to create marketing material to better advertise early college programs to high school and community partners.